Last Updated: August 8, 2024

 Playing Career

 Capello was signed by SPAL in 1963 when he was still a teenager.
 He was a talented and tactical holding-midfielder.
 He often played as a deep-lying playmaker and was an excellent ball passer who was able to orchestrate impressive team attacks from his position.
-He became a key player for SPAL in the 1965-1966 season after having helped the team advance in their league from Serie B to Serie A.
+Fabio became a key player for SPAL in the 1965-1966 season after having helped the team advance in their league from Serie B to Serie A.

 In 1967, he moved to Roma where he became a key player for the club.
-In his first season, he helped Roma to the first place position after eight matches.
+In his first season, he helped Roma to the first-place position after eight matches.
 However, a recurring injury in his left knee kept him out for the rest of the season.
 Roma eventually finished the season in 10th place, only points away from relegation.
 The following season, Capello returned in better shape and helped Roma secure the Coppa Italia.
-This win qualified Roma to play the Anglo-Italian League Cup, though they were knocked out.
+This win qualified Roma to play in the Anglo-Italian League Cup, though they were knocked out.
 That year, they also reached the semi-finals of the European Cup Winners' Cup but were also knocked out.

-In 1970, he was sold to Juventus.
-He had a poor start with the team but over time became instrumental to the team's success under manager Cestmir Vycpalek.
+In 1970, Fabio was sold to Juventus.
+He had a poor start with the team but, over time, became instrumental to the team's success under manager Cestmir Vycpalek.
 Juventus won the league title in 1972, 1973, and 1975.
 They also reached the 1973 European Cup Final.
 In 1976, Juventus traded Capello to Milan due to concerns about his knee.
 He only missed two games in the 1976-1977 season with Milan due to his injury.
 However, over the next few seasons, his playtime was limited severely by his knee.
 During the 1979-1980 season, he accepted that he would be unable to continue as a professional player due to his injury.

-While playing professionally, Capello had also played 32 times for the Italian national team between 1972 and 1978.
+While playing professionally, Capello also played 32 times for the Italian national team between 1972 and 1978.
 He made his international debut against Belgium in 1972.
 He is particularly remembered for a goal against England in 1973, marking the first time that Italy had ever beaten England.

 Ian Walton/Getty Images